neil-edelman/cdoc/readme.md

  * Dependancy:
    [re2c](http://re2c.org/)
  * Caveat:
    Trigraph support, \(haha\.\) Old\-style function support\.
 Hide `const` on params when it can not affect function calls\.
 Prototypes and functions are the same thing; this will confuse it\.
 Hash map will be faster and more precise\.
 Links to non\-documented code which sometimes doesn't show up, work without error, and create broken links\.
 Sometimes it's an error, sometimes it's a warning, seemingly at random\.
 Make all the errors on\-line?
 80\-characters _per_ line limit; I've got it working, just need to apply to this code\.
 Needs buffering\.
 Eg, fixme with no args disappears; we should NOT check if the string is empty\.
 For md, have a field in `Style` that says whether we should escape all, or just some, \(eg, inside a \`\` the md changes\.\) Complete md\-ising eg table\. `A``B` doesn't do what one expects in md\. &\#927 is not reconised\.
 FormatIndex is stupid; just create a zero in the front\. h2 style\.
+Remove author as that's legally in license\.